The Lone Ranger (album): Background

+Initial songwriting & recording

-In 1989, the short-lived incarnation of Madness―at that point known as The Madness―split again, and Suggs went through a wilderness period in the following years, pursuing various endeavours such as acting, producing British band The Farm, and being a TV presenter on the BSB Power Station from 1990 to 1991 where he presented his own show Suggs on Saturday.
-During this time, Suggs also started meeting with fellow ex-Madness member Mike Barson regularly to write and produce songs with him for what was intended to be a duo project.
+By the start of 1989, the short-lived incarnation of Madness―at that point known as The Madness― had split again, and Suggs went through a wilderness period in the following years, pursuing various endeavours such as acting, stand-up comedy, producing British band The Farm, and being a TV presenter on the BSB Power Station from 1990 to 1991 where he presented his own show Suggs on Saturday.
+During this time, Suggs also started working with fellow ex-Madness member Mike Barson sporadically to write and produce songs with him for what was intended to be a duo project, using Liquidator Studios, and traveling between their home studios in North London and Amsterdam.

+By the time Suggs & Barson presented their ideas to music executive Rob Dickins, their collaborations amassed to about 60 songs, with some of the earliest songs including "Alcohol" and "Fortune Fish".
+Some notable songs included "Camden Town", which was Suggs' ode to where he lived, "4 am", which is a tribute to The Kinks, and "She's Gone", one of his earliest collaborations with Barson after The Madness.
+The songs, including "Green Eyes", were co-produced with engineer Kevin Petrie, who also helped with "Alcohol" and "Fortune Fish".
+They also featured contributions by other producers, such as TommyD.

+Several of these self-produced songs also ended up as B-sides, such as "Bedazzled", "When You Came", and "Animal", the latter of which was first recorded in 1989 for the indie film The Final Frame, in which Suggs starred as a pop star named East.

+Further production & recording

-Following the Madness reunion concert in 1992, which yielded the album Madstock!, Suggs became involved in working on this album.
-He had written a few songs, including "Alcohol" and "Fortune Fish".
-In 1994, Rob Dickins arranged for Suggs to work with producers Sly and Robbie on some songs.
+Following the Madness reunion concert in 1992, which yielded the album Madstock!, Suggs became more involved in working on this album.
+However, Suggs was eventually convinced by Dickins to turn these songs into a solo album rather than a duo album like he and Barson had intended.

+By 1994, after early production work on his own and with Barson, Dickins arranged for Suggs to work with producers Sly and Robbie on some songs.
 Dickins suggested "I'm Only Sleeping" as a track, while Sly and Robbie proposed "Cecilia" as one of the songs to work on.
 Other songs produced by Sly and Robbie are "Camden Town", "Haunted" and "Off on Holiday", and they also helped to produce "The Tune", a song written by Barson.
-After the sessions with Sly and Robbie ended, other songs were recorded with other producers.

-Suggs collaborated with Barson to write and produce a number of songs, including "Camden Town", "4 am", which is a tribute to The Kinks, and "She's Gone".
-The songs, including "Green Eyes", were co-produced with engineer Kevin Petrie, who also helped with "Alcohol" and "Fortune Fish".
-However, Suggs was eventually convinced to turn these songs into a solo album rather than a duo album like he and Barson had intended.

 After the second Madstock concert, Madstock II, Suggs announced that he would pursue a solo career in August 1994, and made his first appearance as a solo artist in November on Danny Baker After All, performing "I'm Only Sleeping" and Morrissey's "Suedehead".
-His debut album The Lone Ranger was released in 1995.
+His debut album The Lone Ranger was released in October 1995, peaked at No. 14 in the UK Albums Chart.